wfinsinger/tapas/README.md

 ## Issues & Contributions
-If you are having problems running *R-PaleoAnomalies*, please use the "Issues" tab.
+If you are having problems running *R-PaleoAnomalies* or if you have any suggestions, please use the "Issues" tab.
 Contributions to this work are more than welcome.
 You can just fork, make changes,and then file a pull request.
 Alternatively, you can get in touch with me to discuss how your improvements may fit with ongoing development of add-ons.
 Thanks!